Saturday, 12 May 2012

 Inverters transform the electricity produced by your wind generator into the AC electricity commonly used in most homes for powering lights and appliances.
 Grid-tied inverters synchronize the electricity they produce with the grid´s "utility grade" AC electricity, allowing the system to feed wind electricity to the utility grid.

 Grid-tie inverters are either designed to operate with or without batteries.
-Battery-based inverters for off-grid or grid-tie systems often include a battery charger, which is capable of charging a battery bank from either the grid or a backup generator during cloudy weather.
+Battery-based inverters for off-grid or grid-tie systems often include a battery charger, which is capable of charging a battery bank from either the grid or a backup generator during cloudy Inverter 2weather.

 The AC breaker panel is the point at which all of a home’s electrical wiring meets with the provider of the electricity, whether that’s the grid or a solar-electric system.
 This wall-mounted panel or box is usually installed in a utility room, basement, garage, or on the exterior of the building.
 It contains a number of labeled circuit breakers that route electricity to the various rooms throughout a house.
 These breakers allow electricity to be disconnected for servicing, and also protect the building’s wiring against electrical fires.